 Mike Stubbs, the Airship Heritage Trust, The Higgins Bedford, Bedford College and Shortstown Primary School with an extended team of artists, scientists and historians including Dr Sita Thomas have involved local people of all ages in Bedford to make new artwork, explore, collect and curate archive and newly sourced airship heritage material & memories.

-Videos of people sharing their stories and “unboxing” their artefacts are available on our blog page.
+Videos of people sharing their stories and “unboxing” their artefacts are available via the link below.